 Allergies are a result of your body’s attempt to keep your from contracting a deadly disease—thanks a lot, immune system.

-When your body comes in contact with pet dander, for example, it should recognize it as a harmless foreign body and keep hunting for pathogens.
+When your body comes into contact with pet dander, for example, it should recognize it as a harmless foreign body and keep hunting for pathogens.

 However, many peoples’ immune systems mistake pet dander as a threat and attack it the way it would attack the Polio virus.